 In this paper we study several variants of the STEINER TREE problem.
 In its most basic form this optimization problem takes an undirected graph G = (V, E) with edge weights $w(e) \in \mathbb{R}0^+$ for every $e \in E$, and a set $R \subseteq V$ of terminals as input.
 The non-terminals in $V \setminus R$ are called Steiner vertices.
 A Steiner tree is a tree in the graph G, which spans all terminals in R and may contain some of the Steiner vertices.
 The objective is to minimize the total weight $\sum{e \in E(T)} w(e)$ of the computed Steiner tree $T \subseteq G$.
-This fundamental optimization problem is one of the 21 original NP-hard problems listed by Karp [26] in his seminal paper from 1972, and has been intensively
+This fundamental optimization problem is one of the 21 original NP-hard problems listed by Karp [25] in his seminal paper from 1972, and has been intensively studied since then.
+The STEINER TREE problem and its variants have applications in network design, circuit layouts, and phylogenetic tree reconstruction, among others (see survey [23]).

 ^{}This work was partially supported by the project SVV-2017-260452.
 D. Knop, T. Masařík and P. Veselý were supported by project 17-09142S of GAČR.
 A.E.
-Feldmann was supported by the Czech Science Foundation GAČR (grant #17-10090Y), and by the Center for Foundations of Modern Computer Science (Charles Univ. project UNCE/SCI/004).
+Feldmann was supported by the Czech Science Foundation GAČR (grant #17-10090Y).
 A.E.
 Feldmann, T. Masařík, T. Toufar, and P. Veselý were supported by the project GAUK 1514217.

-$^{^{\}dagger}$ The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.
+[†]The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.
 616787.